CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/01-prepare-data-with-power-query-in-power-bi-desktop.md

 This lab is designed to introduce you to Power BI Desktop application and how to connect to data and how to use data preview techniques to understand the characteristics and quality of the source data.

+## Lab objectives

-In this lab, you learn how to:
+In this lab you learn how to:

 - Open Power BI Desktop.

 - Connect to different data sources.

 - Preview source data with Power Query.

 - Use data profiling features in Power Query.

-## Lab objectives

-In this lab, you will perform:

-- Set Power BI Desktop options
-- Connect and preview to source data
-- Use data preview techniques to better understand the data

 ## Estimated timing: 60 minutes